colomafarre/colomafarre.github.io/_posts/2016-11-21-two-song-tuesday.md

 <a href="/img/20160916_151302-ANIMATION.gif"> <img border="0" alt="Caption goes here" src = "/img/20160916_151302-ANIMATION.gif" width = "200"></a>

-The idea is this: both Joe and I have to **pick a song for every Tuesday to share with the other**.
-It can be which ever song we like, we just discovered, or somebody told us it was good, or maybe we think the other person will like it, etc. The idea is to introduce to each other new songs from new singers or groups to make our play list bigger!
+The idea is this: both Joe and I **pick a song every Tuesday to share with the other**.
+It can be which ever song we like, we just discovered, or somebody told us it was good, or maybe we think the other person will like it, etc. The idea is to introduce to each other new songs from new singers or groups to make our play list grow!

 We normally "celebrate" Two Song Tuesday after Ramona is asleep, after we ate dinner and washed dishes and got our stuff ready for the next day.
 It's kind of an end of the day hang out time.
 We lay down in bed, we connect the good speaker to our laptop and we listen to the chosen songs.
 Each Tuesday one of us goes first.
 We either explain something about the song, who it is from, why we chose it, etc., beforehand or sometimes we just listen to the song and then we can talk about it.